Approximating $f$-Divergences with Rank Statistics: Experiments

 For each configuration and each $K$, we report the estimate $\widehat D^{(K)}_{f,\nu}(\mu)$ (mean$\pm$std over $R$ seeds) and the ratio $\widehat D^{(K)}_{f,\nu}(\mu)/D_{f,\nu}(\mu)$ to summarize the finite-$K$ approximation gap.

 \paragraph{Results}

-Taken together, Table~\ref{tab:1d_results_refined} and Figures~\ref{fig:all_convergence}--\ref{fig:convergence_shared_legend} show that increasing the rank resolution $K$ systematically closes the finite-$K$ gap: the estimate/reference ratio moves toward $1$ across all mismatch families and all reported divergences (JS, KL, Hell$^2$, and the added TV), with near-unbiased behaviour already for moderate $K$ in the smooth Gaussian cases (mean/scale shifts), while multimodality and tail mismatch require larger $K$ to reduce bias and typically exhibit larger finite-sample variability.
+Taken together, Table~\ref{tab:1d_results_refined} and Figures~\ref{fig:all_convergence}-\ref{fig:convergence_shared_legend} show that increasing the rank resolution $K$ systematically closes the finite-$K$ gap: the estimate/reference ratio moves toward $1$ across all mismatch families and all reported divergences (JS, KL, Hell$^2$, and the added TV), with near-unbiased behavior already for moderate $K$ in the smooth Gaussian cases (mean/scale shifts), while multimodality and tail mismatch require larger $K$ to reduce bias and typically exhibit larger finite-sample variability.
 In particular, TV is already accurate at moderate $K$ in the Gaussian settings (after the $\tfrac12$ conversion from the $\ell_1$ form returned by our implementation), whereas KL under heavy tails remains substantially underestimated even at the largest $K$ considered, reflecting the increased difficulty of capturing tail contributions with finite rank resolution.
 At fixed $K=256$, the estimator remains stable across a range of shift magnitudes and scales, as summarized in Figure~\ref{fig:robustness_combined}.
-The $K$-sweeps in Figure~\ref{fig:all_convergence} and, especially, the log--log plot in Figure~\ref{fig:convergence_shared_legend} further clarify the convergence hierarchy by visualizing the absolute ratio error $|1-\text{Ratio}|$ versus $K$: the Gaussian scale-change case decays the fastest (tracking a near-optimal $\mathcal{O}(K^{-1})$ slope), the Gaussian mean-shift case converges more slowly (consistent with reduced tail regularity), and the Laplace--vs--Gaussian heavy-tail mismatch improves the slowest, remaining closest to the shallowest guide slope.
-This separation matches the qualitative ordering suggested by the regularity-based rate discussion in the main text and motivates the larger-$K$ settings used for the tail-mismatch experiments.
+The $K$-sweeps in Figure~\ref{fig:all_convergence} and, especially, the log-log plot in Figure~\ref{fig:convergence_shared_legend} further clarify the convergence hierarchy by visualizing the absolute ratio error $|1-\text{Ratio}|$ versus $K$: the Gaussian scale-change case decays the fastest (tracking a near-optimal $\mathcal{O}(K^{-1})$ slope), the Gaussian mean-shift case converges more slowly (consistent with reduced tail regularity), and the Laplace-vs-Gaussian heavy-tail mismatch improves the slowest, remaining closest to the shallowest guide slope.
+This separation aligns with the qualitative ordering suggested by the regularity-based rate discussion in the main text and motivates the larger-$K$ settings used in the tail-mismatch experiments.

 \sisetup{ separate-uncertainty = true, uncertainty-separator = {\,\pm\,}, table-format = 1.3(3), detect-all }